IcicleSavage/jakey/README.md

 A Discord bot that shares most of Jakey's features, and more. **MinerBot is centered around having fun, within Discord.** Whether you're waiting for a friend to ready up, or simply want to pass time, MinerBot has you covered!
 [Invite MinerBot here.](#minerbot) is another bot, who will replace Jakey, in the future.

 ## Jakey
+Jakey is the original version of this bot.
+Jakey may be unstable, additionally.

-Discord Bot that can moderate, play games<sup>1</sup>, and more
+[Features: Discord Bot that can moderate, play games][1]<sup>1</sup>, and more

-<sup>1</sup> - Games will be played through MinerBot, which you will learn more about in the following sections.
+<sup>1</sup> - Playing games is a feature that is through MinerBot, only.

 #### Invite Jakey